evmizulin/any-json-cms/README.md

 Open source headless CMS that could help manage and deliver any JSON to any app.

+### Installation

+Any JSON CMS consists of two parts.
+[Admin application server](https://github.com/evmizulin/cms-admin) and [API server](https://github.com/evmizulin/cms-api).
+To install Any JSON CMS you should install this parts separately.

 ### Basic usage

 #### Create a model